halcyonjuly7/flask-project-creator/README.md

 #Flask-Project-Creator
-Creates a scalable folder structure for your Flask app in seconds
+Creates a scalable folder structure for your Flask project in seconds

+just run the flask_project_creator.py inside it's folder after you've downloaded or cloned this project

 example usage: